-Delta Developments has now developed many Instruments for the measurement of output parameters of lasers such as beam width, beam position, CW power, pulsed peak power, pulse shape and pulsed energy.
+Delta Developments has developed many Instruments for the measurement of laser output such as CW power, pulsed peak power, pulse shape and pulsed energy, beam width or beam position.
 This web page describes just one of our areas of expertise:- the measurement of the Peak Power of a Pulsed Laser with traceability to UK National Standards of CW power.

-There are many existing commercial applications for lasers with pulse durations of about 4-80ns, peak powers of 1-100W and wavelengths from 750-1550nm.
-These include military range finders, target markers, weapon simulators, road speed cameras, wave height monitors and line of sight communications.
-There are no direct standards of laser peak power at the levels and wavelengths required by all the end users and so we derive all our peak power measurements from CW Standards.
+There are many commercial applications for lasers with pulse durations of about 4-80ns, peak powers of 1-100W and wavelengths from 750-1550nm.
+These include military range finders, target markers, golf course rangers, weapon simulators, road speed cameras, wave height monitors and line of sight communications.
+There are no direct standards of laser peak power at the levels and wavelengths required by all these end users and so we derive all our peak power measurements from CW Standards.

 In contrast to many other companies, who seem to add the calibration method almost as an afterthought, we build the calibration system into the design from the very beginning.
-This is absolutely essential because the Instrument will have to be calibrated at just a few mW of CW power (being the only accurate standard available) but then be used at a few kW of peak laser power.
+This is absolutely essential because the Instrument will have to be calibrated at just a few mW of CW power (being the only accurate standard available) but will then be used at peak laser powers in the kW - MW range.

 To use a particular Measuring Head at about 100W of peak power when it can only be calibrated at about 1mW we use moderately fast photo-diodes such as Silicon or GaInAs.
-These can have a large linear range when correctly made with a totally depleted structure**.
-Using our computer model of the carrier drift and electric fields in these PIN diodes we can calculate the maximum linear current for each particular bias voltage, laser wavelength and pulse duration.
+When correctly made so that they are totally depleted ** these diodes can have a very large linear range.
+Using our computer model of the carrier drift and electric fields in these PIN diodes we can calculate the maximum linear current for each particular bias voltage, laser wavelength and pulse duration (see web page How Photo-diodes Work ).
 This theoretical model has been confirmed experimentally for all those wavelengths which are available in short pulses.

-By using an Integrating Sphere we achieve three key points in the optical arrangement:-.
+A separate web page describes the use of Integrating Spheres with which we achieve three key points in the optical arrangement:-.

-- The beam needs to be diffused so that the signal is independent of beam position.
+- The signal is virtually independent of beam position.

-- The photo-diode should be flooded in light ensuring the maximum possible linear current because all the active area is being used.
+- The photo-diode is flooded in light.
+This ensures the maximum possible linear current because all the active area is being used.

-- The light should be attenuated to keep within the allowed range.
+- The light is attenuated to keep within the linear range.

 Each photo diode drives a strip line of 66.7Ω impedance leading round the circumference of the sphere towards the output socket.
 At the output socket resistive T-attenuators ensure that each strip line is driving 66.7Ω and yet the impedance seen looking back into the output socket is 50Ω.
 This arrangement ensures that any reflections from the 'Scope are absorbed and don't rattle up and down the cable connecting the Head to the 'Scope.
 Having measured the CW sensitivity for the Head, the attenuation of the T-network is then chosen to give a convenient figure for the pulsed sensitivity such as 10mV/W.